SCHValaris/ADA_Homeworks/index.md

 where $$w_s$$ is a weight between 0 and 1 describing the importance we give to each part.
 If $$w_s = 0$$, then the new rating is the just the rating given by the user, without taking into account the sentiment analysis ; and if $$w_s = 1$$ the new rating is entirely based on the sentiment analysis.

 We want to include into the new rating as much information about the reviewer as we can.
 To do this, we can look at the difference between the sentiment of all his review and the average sentiment of his reviews.
 If this difference is positive, the reviewer liked the product more than usual, and if it is negative he did not appreciate the product as much as he usually do.
-The difference between a value and the average is in the interval $$[-4, 4]$$, which we can map to $$[1,5]$$ to compare it to compare it to the absolute values of sentiment and ratings.
+The difference between a value and the average is in the interval $$[-4, 4]$$, which we can map to $$[1,5]$$ to compare it to the absolute values of sentiment and ratings.
 Each part is thus decomposed as:

 $$
 \begin{align*}